Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 Effects on Society

-• Public Perception: Encouraging open dialogue and education to foster public confidence in biotechnology solutions.
+• Public Perception: Promoting open communication and knowledge sharing to build public trust in biotechnology innovation.

-• Equitable Access: Ensuring that all communities, especially those in developing nations, may benefit from environmental biotechnology.
+• Data: Ensuring that all communities especially those in developing nations, can and will realise the promise of environmental biotechnology

 Legislative Structures

-• International collaboration: Encouraging international collaboration to use biotechnology to solve environmental concerns worldwide.
+• International Collaboration: Promoting international collaboration to use biotechnology to address environmental problems globally.

 The Path Ahead: Upcoming Routes